The personal savings rate was revised upward to 8.1% from 6.1% in May,

 day three intelligence agencies released a joint “assessment” on Russian

 interference in the election—Johnson announced the designation anyway.
+Media stories continued to reflect the official assumption

 that cyber attacks on state election websites were Russian-sponsored.
-Stunningly, The Wall Street Journal reported in December 2016 that DHS was itself behind hacking attempts of Georgia’s election database.
+Stunningly, The Wall Street Journalreported in December 2016 that DHS was itself behind hacking attempts of Georgia’s election database.

 That was a crucial clue to the motive behind the hack.
 DHS Assistant Secretary for Cyber Security and Communications Andy Ozment told a Congressional committee in late September 2016 that the fact hackers hadn’t tampered with the voter data indicated that the aim of the theft was not to influence the electoral process.
 Instead, it was “possibly for the purpose of selling personal information.”
 Ozment was contradicting the line